60. Garlic Butter Steak Bites Tasty and Simple Recipe

 Additional Ingredients

 You’ll need 4 tablespoons of unsalted butter and 5 cloves of minced garlic.
 The butter adds richness, and the garlic brings a wonderful aroma.
 Finally, garnish with fresh parsley for a pop of color.
 This simple ingredient list makes the garlic butter steak bites shine.
-For the full recipe, check out the [Full Recipe].

 Step-by-Step Instructions